dongmanqing/Code-for-MAMO/README.md

 if __name__ == '__main__':
     MAMRec('movielens')
 ```

+## Some tips
+1. This version of code runs over all training or testing users, which may take about half an hour for one epoch on a Linux server with NVIDIA TITAN X. So you can revise the code for updating the parameters via batches of users and using parallel computing.

+2. You can del the used variables to save the computation cost.
+If you have any suggestions on saving the computation cost, I'm happy to receive your emails.

 ## Citation
 If you use this code, please consider to cite the following paper: